GENI-NSF/geni-tools/README-stitching.txt

 the aggregates.
 However, experimenters do not need to do this themselves.
-Instead, there is a Stitching Computation Service (SCS) which will fill in these details, including any transit networks at which you need a reservation (like ION).
+Instead, there is a Stitching Computation Service (SCS) which will fill in these details, including any transit networks at which you need a reservation (like AL2S).
 For details on this service, see the [https://wiki.maxgigapop.net/twiki/bin/view/GENI/NetworkStitchingAPI MAX SCS wiki page].